capira-videos/slang/README.md

-# capiraslang
+# slang
-`capiraslang` is a family of world's most awesome javascript libraries to evaluate user input from quizzes.
+`slang` is a family of world's most awesome javascript libraries to evaluate user input from quizzes.
 Essentially it is a collection of Functions with type `String x String -> bool` that compare if to Strings mean the same.

 The purpose of this project is the abstraction of ui and logic.
-The Project _Capira Socrates_ is the UI and _capiraslang_ are more or less intelligent algorithms to compare user input to on a semantic level.
+The Project _Capira Socrates_ is the UI and _slang_ are more or less intelligent algorithms to compare user input to on a semantic level.

 The family consists of:
 - `mathslang` world's most awesome js-lib to match mathematical expressions. by tino